Pornography in Pakistan: Child pornography

 Child pornography is illegal in Pakistan.
 Culprits found involved in child pornography and child sexual abuse will be subject to 7 years in prison and a fine of US$7,000 as per the Pakistani laws.
-The punishment was later increased to 14 years to 20 years in prison and a fine of 1 million Rupees.
+The punishment was later increased to 14 years to 20 years in prison and a fine of 1 million Pakistani rupees.
 Pakistan also has cyber unit to curb child pornography within the country.
 The unit has a team of 40 members and one director-level official, who will be independent to investigate the matter and the unit is integrated with the National Database and Registration Authority (NADRA) and Pakistan Telecommunication Authority (PTA).

 Before introducing its own laws regarding the child pornography, Pakistan had ratified the Optional Protocol to the UNCRC on the Sale of Children, Child Prostitution and Child Pornography.